SzymonJaroslawski/Gator/README.md

   }
 ```

-You will probably want to remove the cloned repo after install the program.
+You will probably want to remove the cloned repo after installing the program.

 ## Usage